ziggle-dev/clanker-elevenlabs-tts/README.md

 ## Available Models

+- **eleven_turbo_v2_5** - Latest and fastest model with excellent quality (default)
+- **eleven_turbo_v2** - Previous turbo model, still very fast
-- **eleven_multilingual_v2** - Best quality, supports 29 languages (default)
+- **eleven_multilingual_v2** - Best quality, supports 29 languages
-- **eleven_monolingual_v1** - English only, slightly faster
+- **eleven_monolingual_v1** - English only, optimized for English
-- **eleven_turbo_v2** - Fastest, lower latency
+- **eleven_multilingual_v1** - Legacy multilingual model

 ## How It Works

-1. When enabled, the tool registers a `PostMessage` hook with Clanker
-2. The hook intercepts all assistant messages
+1. The `test` command demonstrates streaming TTS functionality
-3. Messages are sent to ElevenLabs API for synthesis
+2. Text is sent to ElevenLabs streaming API endpoint
-4. Audio is cached locally to avoid repeated API calls
-5. If auto-play is enabled, audio plays automatically
-6. Audio files are saved to a temporary directory
+3. Audio chunks are piped directly to your system's audio player
+4. No temporary files needed - audio plays as it arrives
+5. Automatic fallback to file-based playback if streaming isn't supported

+### Known Limitations

+**Hook System Integration**: Due to current limitations in Clanker's hook system, the automatic TTS feature (speaking all assistant messages) requires the hook to be configured in your settings file rather than dynamically.
+The streaming audio playback works perfectly when using the tool directly.

 ## Audio File Storage